fbpx

 Blending Form and Function

-Make your wall storage pop with design flair.
-In a Herne Bay home, we paired open shelves with a matte black drying rack, contrasting beautifully with white tiles.
-For a CBD apartment, slim cabinets in a glossy finish reflect light, making the room feel larger.
-Add a small potted plant or a woven basket for that Kiwi touch.
-These details elevate your laundry design from utilitarian to inviting.
+Make your wall storage look intentional, not bolted-on.
+In a Herne Bay home, we paired open shelves with a matte black drying rack — a strong contrast against white tiles.
+For a CBD apartment, slim cabinets in a glossy finish bounce light around, making the room feel larger.
+Add a small potted plant or a woven basket and the space starts to feel considered rather than purely utilitarian.

-Wall storage isn’t just about organization—it’s about reclaiming your space.
-In Auckland, where homes average 150–200 square meters (smaller in urban zones), every freed-up corner counts.
-This solution suits landlords too; a well-organized laundry adds value without major reno costs.
-Plus, it’s scalable—start with one shelf and expand as your needs grow.
+Wall storage isn’t just about keeping things tidy — it’s about getting your floor space back.
+In Auckland, where homes average 150–200 square metres (smaller in urban zones), every freed-up corner counts.
+It’s a good option for landlords too — a well-organised laundry adds value without a major reno bill.
+And it’s scalable: start with one shelf and add more as your needs grow.

 Cost Breakdown

 Floating shelves start at $50–$100 each in Auckland, depending on size and material.
 Slim cabinets range from $150–$400, while a fold-down drying rack costs $80–$200.
-Installation might add $100–$300, though DIY is an option for the handy.
+Installation might add $100–$300, though DIY is an option if you’re handy.
 At Little Giants, our custom wall storage solutions begin at $500, tailored to your space and style.

-Using wall space for storage is a brilliant small laundries, that homeowners can embrace to declutter and enhance their laundry design.
-From shelves to drying racks, these compact laundry solutions make small Auckland homes work harder without sacrificing style.
+Using wall space for storage is one of the simplest wins for small laundries.
+From shelves to drying racks, these solutions make small Auckland homes work harder without losing any style.

 small laundry design ideas

-In Auckland’s small homes, where space is a precious commodity, finding room for a folding area or extra workspace in the laundry can feel impossible.
-Why Choose a Pull-Out Bench?
-A pull-out laundry bench slides out when you need it and tucks away when you don’t, offering a compact laundry solution that adapts to your needs.
-In Auckland, where homes range from tight apartments to narrow villa nooks, this design eliminates the need for a permanent countertop that eats up floor space.
-Use it to fold clothes, sort laundry, or even prep cleaning supplies—then slide it back to keep your laundry open and uncluttered.
-It’s a practical answer to the space crunch many Aucklanders face.
+In Auckland’s small homes, where space is genuinely precious, finding room for a folding area or extra workspace in the laundry can feel hopeless.
+A pull-out laundry bench slides out when you need it and tucks away when you don’t — adapting to your needs rather than permanently eating up floor space.
+In Auckland, where homes range from tight apartments to narrow villa nooks, this design removes the need for a full-sized countertop.
+Use it to fold clothes, sort laundry, or prep cleaning supplies — then slide it back and your laundry stays open and uncluttered.
+It’s a practical answer to the space crunch plenty of Aucklanders deal with.

 Cost of laundry renovations